jatofg/nawa/README.md

 - libcurl4-openssl-dev
 - libargon2-0-dev

-For actually running applications with qsfrunner, only libfastcgi++ is required (and the others have to be installed, too...)
+For actually running applications with sorun, only libfastcgi++ is required (and the others have to be installed, too...)

-To build qsfrunner, pull the source code, open a terminal, and switch to the qsf directory.
+To build qsfrunner, pull the source code, open a terminal, and switch to the soru directory.

 First, create a directory for the build files:

 `$ mkdir build`<br>
 `$ cd build`

-Then, build QSF:
+Then, build soru:

 `$ cmake --build ..`